Arriving at your accommodation

 You can find more information about the University's response to the restrictions on our regularly-updated Coronavirus page.

 Coming to University accommodation

-There are extra considerations for coming to University accommodation this January to help keep the community safe.
-This includes making sure students arrive over a longer, staggered period.
+There are currently extra considerations for coming to University accommodation to help keep the community safe.
+This includes making sure any student arrivals are planned and staggered.